EPA Recommendations and Reports on Cell Phones, Radiofrequency and Electromagnetic Fields

 - The EPA repeatedly has stated that FCC limits are not protective of non-thermal effects, nor effects of long term exposure.

 - The EPA has repeatedly outlined safety concerns with current outdated limits and called for more protective limits.

-- The EPA had a well funded Division researching the human health risks from EMFs which was defunded in 1996 and research was halted at that time.
+- The EPA had a well funded division researching the human health risks from EMFs.
+The work was defunded and research was all but halted.

-- The defunding of the EPA meant that the USA never developed safety standards for human exposure.
+- The defunding of the EPA meant that the USA has never developed safety standards for human exposure.
 Read a 2005 news story about the decreased funding to the EPA.